PVoLan/wooden-architecture/Chapter2/index.md

 looks more smart in my code than
 `Log.i(LOG_TAG, "Hello!")`
 - JSON tool.
 I'm generally fine with `JSONObject` API, but I often want parser to throw exception if `null` value was found. `JSONObject.getString()` will throw if no key found, but will return null if key with `null` value was found, what is often inappropriate when parsing network responses with mandatory fields.
 - Calendar helper.
-Few line of code to replace
+Few lines of code to replace
 ```java
 SimpleDateFormat simpleDateFormat = new SimpleDateFormat(format);
 simpleDateFormat.setCalendar(calendar);